↑

 Notes

-• For clean cuts, cool completely and wipe your knife between slices.
+• For clean slices, chill brownies briefly and wipe the knife clean between cuts.

 Nutrition Facts